 In a world quite polarised by religion imbibing a sense of oneness calls for getting to the root of what separates us and fathoming what can truly unite us.
 What’s missing in this debate are discussions on spirituality and Being.
 Unfortunately many people are not able to distinguish between religion and spirituality.
 Religion is basically a belief system which spawns fragmentation whereas spirituality is guided by universal values and through practice can help transcend societal divisions to achieve real harmony.
 Stillness, inner-Being and life-energy are the domain of spirituality unlike belief systems and rituals which belong to the realm of religion.

 Dr Monica Sharma, former U.N.
 Director of Leadership and Capacity Development has created a Conscious Full Spectrum Response approach to bring about systems shifts in society by directing inner capacities and wisdom.
-She feels it is in learning to be still in the moment, through deep listening, non-violent communication (NVC) and responsible speaking, among other attributes, that help one’s inner capacities grow and generate profuse, profound and positive energy.
+She feels it is in learning to be still in the moment, through deep listening, responsible speaking, among other attributes, that help one’s inner capacities grow and generate profuse, profound and positive energy.

 Stillness, deep listening and responsibility can be inculcated in many ways.
 Two notable routes are yoga and meditation.
 In 2015, 177 countries of the U.N. voted in favour of establishing an International Day of Yoga.
 The system of yoga stands for being in union with the universe and offers infinitely more than the popular practice of stretches or asanas.
 Although yoga hails from India, its outlook is universal, and secular.